HFS: Holistic Query-Aware Frame Selection for Efficient Video Understanding: Detailed Benchmark Results

 The detailed results on LongVideoBench validation set in Table~\ref{tab:longvideobench} demonstrate that HFS improves performance across many categories for both baseline models.
-For Qwen2.5-VL~\cite{bai2025qwen25vl}, HFS achieves improvements in 16 out of 17 categories.
+For Qwen2.5-VL~\cite{bai2025qwen25vl}, HFS achieves improvements in 15 out of 17 categories.
 The only marginal decline occurs in T2A, which is negligible compared to the overall performance boost.
+The pattern is consistent with what the selector is trained to do: the categories that gain most are the ones whose evidence sits in a small number of frames, so choosing those frames is most of the task, whereas a category whose answer needs a fine attribute reading depends on what the reasoner can resolve once the frames are in front of it.

 When combined with InternVL3~\cite{zhu2025internvl3}, HFS shows pronounced improvements on reasoning tasks, achieving remarkable gains.
 However, we observe slight performance drops in five categories, primarily those involving fine-grained attribute recognition.
 This suggests that while HFS excels at identifying key frames for object localization and event understanding, there remains room for improvement in tasks requiring detailed attribute-level discrimination.